 Certain drugs or herbal products (e.g., St. John's Wort) may decrease the effectiveness of EC.

-To get EC at a pharmacy, you will have to ask the pharmacist for it, as emergency contraception is kept behind the pharmacy counter.
-You will be asked to show proof that you are age 15 or over.
+To get any type of EC other than Plan B One-Step at a pharmacy, you will be asked to show proof that you are age 17 or over.
 Any government-issued ID is acceptable proof of age and it does not need to be a photo ID.
-Females under the age of 15 will need a prescription for Emergency Contraception from their doctor.
+Females under the age of 17 will need a prescription for EC from their doctor, except for Plan B One-Step, which is available to anyone, regardless of age, over the counter.

 The Hall Health Center Pharmacy has EC available, but is only open from Monday-Friday from 8am-5pm